BSc(Hons) Urban Planning

 You'll get help to find a placement and support throughout from department staff and our award-winning careers service.

-We arrange day trips so you can visit study locations and meet people who can inform your work.
+Where possible, we arrange day trips so you can visit study locations and meet people who can inform your work.
+Local study locations include Bristol, Bath Portishead and Weston-Super-Mare.

 Learn in modern, well-equipped facilities, including our award-winning design studios.